akesterson/cmdarg/README.md

 ...
 Beware that "$@" will change depending on your context.
 So if you have a main() function called in your script, you need to make sure that you pass "$@" from the toplevel script in to it, otherwise the options will be blank when you pass them to cmdarg_parse.

 Any argument parsed that has a validator assigned, and whose validator returns nonzero, is considered a failure.
 Any REQUIRED argument that is not specified is considered a failure.
+However, it is worth noting that if a required argument has a default value, and you provide an empty value to it, we won't know any better and that will be accepted (how do we know you didn't actually *mean* to do that?).

 For every argument, a global associative array "cmdarg_cfg" is populated with the long version of the option.
 E.g., in the example above, '-c' would become ${cmdarg_cfg['groupmap']}, for friendlier access during scripting.